ClericPy/ichrome/README.md

 # Why?

 - pyppeteer / selenium is awesome, but I don't need so much
-  - spelling of pyppeteer is confused.
+  - spelling of pyppeteer is confused, and event-driven programming is not always advisable.
-  - selenium is slow.
+  - selenium is slow
+  - webdrivers often come with memory leak.
 - async communication with Chrome remote debug port, stable choice.
 [Recommended]
 - sync way to test CDP,  which is not recommended for complex production environments.
 [Deprecated]
   - **ichrome.debugger** is a sync tool and depends on the `ichrome.async_utils`, which may be a better choice.